netobserv/network-observability-operator/README.md

 USER=netobserv make deploy deploy-loki deploy-grafana
 ```

-It will deploy the operator in its latest version, with port-forwarded Loki and Grafana.
+It will deploy the operator in its latest version, with port-forwarded Loki and Grafana (they are optional).

 > Note: the `loki-deploy` script is provided as a quick install path and is not suitable for production.
 It deploys a single pod, configures a 10GB storage PVC, with 24 hours of retention.
 For a scalable deployment, please refer to [our distributed Loki guide](https://github.com/netobserv/documents/blob/main/loki_distributed.md) or [Grafana's official documentation](https://grafana.com/docs/loki/latest/).